Stanhoe Pit

 Rubbish disposal and recycling

 Docking Recycling Centre is conveniently sited about a mile (2 km) from Stanhoe.
-It is open on Fridays, Saturdays, Sundays and Mondays, and takes a wide variety of refuse and material for recycling, including household and garden waste, clothes, shoes, batteries and engine oil.
+It takes a wide variety of refuse and material for recycling, including household and garden waste, clothes, shoes, batteries and engine oil.
+The Recycling Centre is open on Fridays, Saturdays, Sundays and Mondays.
+Opening hours are 9.00–17:00 (1 April–30 September), 9.00–16:00 (1 October–31 March).
+The site closed at the end of 2015 as a result of council cuts, but is due to re-open on 1 May 2016.

 Sports

-Public swimming pool at the Construction Skills college, Bircham Newton (2 miles / 3 km).
+Public swimming pool at the Construction Skills college, Bircham Newton (2 miles S).
 Check opening times first.

 Cinema

-Our nearest picture house is the charming 1930s Hollywood Cinema in Fakenham.
+Our nearest picture house is the charming 1930s Central Cinema in Fakenham.

 Other places to visit